Mont Alto has two studio CD recordings of silent film music.

 A long-overdue tribute to one of the funniest men of the early cinema, whose career was ruined in 1921 by a scandal.

-THE GENERAL U.S. 1927, dir.
+U.S. 1927, dir.
 Buster Keaton and Clyde Bruckman

 Buster Keaton's most well-known film, here presented with a score by the Mont Alto Motion Picture Orchestra.
 Railroad engineer Buster Keaton is rejected by the Confederate Army and by his sweetheart, Annabelle (Marion Mack).
 But when Northern spies kidnap both Annabelle and The General (his beloved train engine), it sets in motion cinema’s most perfectly structured comic epic.